mill7079/repo-CSCI5481/homework/4/README.txt

 All files mentioned in the rubric are included and named appropriately; there's an additional file called
     reversedSample1.fa that's the reverse_bwt of sample1.fa for testing purposes.

+Issues:

+The indices in mapping_FMhybrid.txt are incorrect, but I couldn't resolve the issue (something with how the
+    indices relate between the suffix array and rows).

+Additionally, I was unsure how to implement the checkpoint version of FM indexing with the way in which I'm
+    performing the LF lookup - I precalculate all of the lookup values before the algorithm begins (because it's slow to an ungodly degree otherwise), so each LF is already constant time (there's no counting going on in the call so including checkpoints doesn't do anything).
+I've included the algorithm with the checkpoints calculated but it functions the same as the original version.